-Do you love the tangy, delicious flavor of pickled eggs?
 Learn how to make them at home with this easy step-by-step guide.
 Impress your friends and family with your homemade pickled eggs!
-It is so easy, just heat the liquid mixture, pour over hard-boiled eggs, cover, and refrigerate for the most flavorful pickled eggs you have ever had.
+They are so easy to make.
+Heat the liquid mixture, pour over hard-boiled eggs, cover, and refrigerate for the most flavorful pickled eggs you have ever had.

 Enjoy them for a quick high-protein snack, in your favorite egg salad recipe, or on top of a fresh garden salad.
-They are so easy, and no knowledge of canning skills is required.
+They are very easy, and no canning knowledge is required.
 We love everything pickled around here.
 Have you tried pickled jalapenos or pickled red onions?

 Ingredients Needed